We understand the specialized markets in which you operate and provide tailored solutions to meet your unique business needs.

 The new and revised auditor reporting standards require the reporting of going concern matters, and entity-specific other information.
 The new auditor’s report also provides improved transparency regarding the scope of the auditor’s work and the roles and responsibilities of the auditor, management and those charged with governance.

 The equivalent International Standards on Auditing require that the auditor’s reports of all listed entities include the communication of key audit matters.
-This requirement has not yet been included in the Canadian Auditing Standards as the AASB is deliberating how best to address the differences between the Canadian and US Public Company Oversight Accountability Board’s (PCAOB) new auditor reporting standards, including key audit matter reporting and the implications for auditor’s reports on the financial statements of dual-listed entities.
+This requirement has not yet been included in the Canadian Auditing Standards as the AASB is working with members of the Auditor Reporting Implications of the New Canadian Auditing Standards Task Force to deliberate how best to address the differences between the Canadian and US Public Company Oversight Accountability Board’s (PCAOB) new auditor reporting standards, including key audit matter reporting and the implications for auditor’s reports on the financial statements of dual-listed entities.
 Currently, the Canadian auditor reporting standards state that auditor’s reports are only required to communicate key audit matters if law or regulation requires the auditor to do so.
 Auditors may also voluntarily choose to communicate key audit matters.
-The AASB is working with members of the Auditor Reporting Implications of the New Canadian Auditing Standards Task Force to develop illustrative combined auditor’s reports for dual-listed entities for approval by the US Securities and Exchange Commission.

 For more information on the financial reporting library, contact a local

 Jody MacKenzie, Director, Assurance Professional Standards.